2x30W EL34 tube amplifier

 It might seem that there are most cons that pros, but the fact is that the cons are much harder to deal with.
 For the future I would try to build mono stages to gain more experience in choosing between the two.
 Looking back at the process, matching the two stages to each other and the power supply took much of my time.

 I have tried my Isophon BS35 speaker set on my regular amplifier for my stereo speaker set for my computer, they are miles ahead in sound quality over the stock speakers that came with this semi Hi-Fi set, Edifier S2000.
 The largest difference from the transistor amplifier to the EL34 tube amplifier is the bass.
 Its deep as the internal hell, clear like tuned piano and makes a world of difference to enjoying music.
-I have to be experienced as a description is far from enough compared to feeling it in your chest!
+It have to be experienced as a description is far from enough compared to feeling it in your chest!

-Cathode current settings are a bit on the low side, but for now they perform good enough for playing up my small apartment.
+Cathode current settings are a bit on the low side, but for now they perform good enough for playing up my apartment.
 Setting AC balance with a distortion meter is also on the list of future improvements.

 I still need a proper pre amplifier that will have the ability to deal with input impedance matching, ground potentials and noise.
 I will properly build this myself, but for now I just use my laptop as source and pre amplifier.